- Long hair on both sexes, either free-flowing or in a single, thick braid.

-- Neil Young wore buckskins, seedbead ornaments, and bone hairpipe choker necklaces while in the Buffalo Springfield.
+- Neil Young wore buckskins, seedbead ornaments, and bone hairpipe choker necklaces while in Buffalo Springfield.

 - T-ara's MV for "Yayaya" has the girls dressed in this fashion, for obvious reasons.

-- In Assassins Creed III Connor (Ratohnhaké:ton), his village and some of the multiplayer characters embody this trope; understandable because of the time period.
+- Connor (Ratohnhaké:ton), his village and some of the multiplayer characters embody this trope; understandable because of the time period.